Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Privacy Preserving Heatmap Protocol

-In the simple protocol, the health authority could use the input vector $\vec{x}$ to get information about the location data of a single individual.
+In the simple protocol, the health authority could use a manipulated input vector $\vec{x}$ to include an individual multiple times (e.g., setting the corresponding vector entry to $100$ instead of $1$).
+Such an individual could most likely be filtered out in the final heatmap.
 Since the input vector is encrypted, the MNO cannot trivially check if the vector is malicious or not.
 Also, comparing encrypted elements is not trivially possible in most HE schemes.
-However, we can encode all the required checks to output $0$, if everything is correct, and a random value otherwise.
+However, the required check can be encoded, such that it outputs $0$ if everything is correct, and a random value otherwise.
 We then can add this value to the final output as a masking value which randomizes the MNO's response if the input vector is malicious.
-We describe how to generate this masking value for different proofs in the following sections.
+We describe how to generate this masking below.